-Most people who eat this way adopt a high protein low carb approach, eating lots of animal proteins, some vegetables and very little else.
-However it can be adapted to your personal preference, so if you prefer to eat less animal proteins and more plant based foods that is perfectly acceptable.
+Many people who eat this way adopt a high protein, low carb approach, eating lots of animal proteins, some vegetables and very little else.
+However, it can be adapted to your personal preference, so if you prefer to eat less animal proteins and more plant based foods that is perfectly acceptable.

-A diet focused on natural whole foods with little or no processed, refined or sugary foods will obviously help to keep you healthy, as well as making it much easier to lose weight.
+A diet focused on natural, whole foods, with little or no processed, refined or sugary foods will obviously help to keep you healthy, as well as making it much easier for you to reach your ideal weight.
 But what about the grains, legumes and dairy?

 Well, all of these can cause problems for some people.
 Whole grains and legumes contain various "anti-nutrients", such as lectins and phytic acid, which can cause digestive problems and impair the absorption of certain nutrients.

-The gluten containing grains (wheat, spelt, barley and rye) are particularly problematic as many people have gluten intolerance to some degree.
-And even if you don’t have gluten intolerance there is still evidence that gluten can cause damage to the intestinal walls and may also cause certain types of neurodegenerative disorders in some people.
+The gluten containing grains (wheat, spelt, barley and rye) are particularly problematic, as many people have gluten intolerance to some degree.
+And even if you don’t have gluten intolerance, gluten can still cause damage to the intestinal walls, and may also cause certain types of neurodegenerative disorders in some people.
 So it could be a good idea to eliminate these grains from your diet.

-But if you have good digestion it’s perfectly reasonable to add some gluten free grains (e.g. rice and oats) to your diet.
-And if you work out regularly and are looking to optimize performance and/or build muscle then this is highly recommended.
+But if you have good digestion, it’s perfectly reasonable to eat some gluten free grains (e.g. rice and oats).
+And if you work out regularly, and are looking to optimize your performance and/or build muscle, then this is highly recommended.

-Dairy products can be a problem for many people too (especially the homogenized, pasteurized stuff that’s sold in the supermarkets) as they can also be inflammatory, as well as mucus producing.
-And apart from that most adults are lactose intolerant to some extent anyway, as our production of the enzyme lactase (required to break down lactose into glucose and galactose so that it can be absorbed from the intestines) diminishes as we get older.
+Dairy products can be a problem for many people too (especially the pasteurized, homogenized stuff that’s sold in the supermarkets), as they can be inflammatory and mucus producing.
+And apart from that, most adults are lactose intolerant to some extent anyway, as our production of the enzyme lactase (required to break down lactose into glucose and galactose so that it can be absorbed from the intestines) diminishes as we get older.